Planting Small Pocket

 2. Every neighborhood should have at least 30% tree canopy cover.

-3. Everyone should live within 300 meters of a high-quality green space suitable for recreation activities.
+3. Everyone should live within 300 meters of a high-quality green native plant and tree space suitable for recreational activities.

 We are encouraged by the speed at which our small forests in Oregon grow.
 These forests reach a climax like state in 10-15 years of growth, and need little or no maintenance, even in their first 3 years of growth.
 A small forest that would take nature alone 100-200 years to create.